lcallarec/dockery/README.md

 ![Main SC](docs/resources/screenshots/main.png)

-* Connect to a local docker deamon via Unix Socket (http support coming soon) (autodiscover socket location)
+* Connect to a local docker deamon via Unix Socket or TCP (autodiscover socket location)

 * List all containers and execute some basic actions